intentee/paddler.intentee.com/content/docs/starting-out/multi-agent-fleet/index.md

 weight = 5
 +++

-So far, we've started Paddler locally with a single agent.
+Previously, we've started Paddler locally with a single agent.
 Let's now learn how to start multiple agents alongside the balancer, forming a fleet.

 ## Starting the balancer with the web admin panel enabled